 By day, Sarah is a Global Digital Marketing Manager at a large education technology company which takes her all around the world.
 You might not often see her in photos as she is behind the camera lens, capturing every moment of this adventure.

 This little kitty can often be found prowling in the vineyard.
 She loves to walk through the vines with her humans and is often spotted climbing atop of the posts or practising her vine tightrope walking skills during winter.

-Ella earns her keep at Genista Wines by being the cutest kitty ever (not biased) and keeping the mice population to a minimum.
+Ella earns her keep at Genista Wines by being cute and keeping the mice population to a minimum.